lucasgray/lucasway/README.md

 lucasway inspects all table and function files, then runs top level table migrations (and any functions they depend on first).
 It marks each as run as it runs them.
 If any fail, the migrations up to that point succeed and do not roll back.

 Auditing can be turned on or off.
-If on, it will record who ran migrations when, and a snapshot of svn st at that time (note that this is very environment specific..)
+If on, it will record who ran migrations when, and a snapshot of svn st at that time (note that this is very environment specific - if you're not running on svn, you should probably turn auditing off)